Open-Technology-Foundation/php-localhost/README.md

 ## Management

 Use the companion script `php-localhost-screens` to:
-- List all running PHP server instances
+- List all running PHP server instances (both standalone and screen sessions)
-- Interactively manage (view/kill) running servers
+- Interactively select servers by PID
-- Manage screen sessions for PHP servers
+- Kill servers or attach to screen sessions
+- Auto-refresh the server list

+Simply run `php-localhost-screens` without arguments for an interactive menu.

 ## Router Support